We are a charitable trust (No. 517546) and fully Accredited Museum (RD 1339).

 The Chairman of Whitby Literary & Philosophical Society, ex officio

-Around 60 Volunteers enable us to function.
-Volunteers currently fulfil a variety of roles including guiding and welcoming visitors, room attendance, working with the education team, gardening, library and indexing, and helping with special activities.
-We are enormously grateful for their different contributions.
+We have many wonderful Volunteers!
+Some 60 people undertake a great variety of roles including guiding and welcoming visitors, room attendance, working with the education team, gardening, library and indexing, and helping with special activities.
+We are enormously grateful for their many different contributions.